Scusemua/Telegram-Arcade-Game-Bot/README.md

 - One is labeled correctly; the other is not.
 - Click the correct one **before time runs out** to score a point!
 - A wrong click or timeout ends the game.

-_See the bottom of this README for a video preview of the game._

 https://github.com/user-attachments/assets/ee46cfd7-b0ee-45b2-a345-5fff096aad64